The-Undefineds/immedia/CONTRIBUTING.md

 #Getting Started
-In the command line, run 'gulp build' then 'gulp'
+In the command line, then run 'gulp'